victorzidaroiu/redis-node-cache/README.md

 ## Options

 - `redisUrl` The redis url to connect to (e.g.: redis://localhost:6379).
 Required.
-- `reconnectInterval` Reconnect interval when the redis server is unavailable.
+- `reconnectInterval` Reconnection interval when the redis server is unavailable.
 Default: 500 ms. Optional.
 - `prefix` Prefix for the redis keys.
 Default: "jscache_".
-Optional.
-- `timeout` The timeout for getting and setting values.
-Default 100.
-Optional.
+Optional
 - `logger` Logger function that will be used to record debug messages.
 Optional.

 ## API

-- `.set(key, value)` Set a value in the cache.
-Returns a promise that either resolves to the value or throws an error.
+- `.set(key, value, expires)` Set a value in the cache with an optional expires timeout in ms. Returns a promise that either resolves to the value or throws an error.

 - `.get(key)` Get a value from the cache.
 Returns a promise that either resolves to the value or throws an error.